 37. Previous-Year Deductions

-There comes the point where a business can’t deduct any more within a certain category.
+There comes the point where a business can’t deduct any more within a specific category.
 The IRS allows businesses to carry over deductions to future years.
 So that $1,000,000 equipment purchase can carry over seven years and make future tax bills quite appealing.